2023 Gettysburg Reenactment: A Thrilling Historical Bucket List Event

 Pets are not allowed at the Gettysburg Reenactments and it is better to leave your furry friends home anyway.
-The cannons and gunfire are very loud, and the high temperature and humidity in Pennsylvania during summer months are not safe for pets to spend long hours outdoors.
+The gunfire is very loud, and the hot weather in Pennsylvania is not safe for pets.

 Can I bring a stroller?